-- Whole Plot Reference: The episode's A plot is one to North by Northwest, including the famous crop-duster chase and showdown at Mount Rushmore.
+- Whole Plot Reference: The episode's main plot is one to North By Northwest, including the famous crop-duster chase and showdown at Mount Rushmore.

 - Wrong Name Outburst: During sex, Lois blurts out George Clooney's name instead of Peter's causing him to get angry.
 The second during their second honeymoon, Lois yells out Mel Gibson's name, upsetting Peter more.